Top Ten Horror Book Writers

 8 Dean Koontz

-For me he is second to #1 which is Stephen King.
-He incorporate elements of horror, mystery, thriller and suspense.
-Stephen King read his book and inspired him, sometimes he get ideas.
+For me, he is second to #1, which is Stephen King.
+He incorporates elements of horror, mystery, thriller, and suspense.
+Stephen King read his book and inspired him.
+Sometimes he gets ideas.
 One of the best.

 Love Koontz!
-His works keep on the edge of my seat.
-I am also more apt to re-read his works.
-His work does lean more toward suspense, and yes...
-When he dives into his horror, you will NOT sleep!
+His works keep me on the edge of my seat.
+I am also more apt to reread his works.
+His work does lean more toward suspense, and yes... when he dives into horror, you will not sleep!

 9 Richard Laymon